beatricebock/100-days-of-code/log.md

 ###**Thoughts:**
 I finally learned how to rollback and destroy if I generate a wrong controller or model by mistake.
 All this time, I've been deleting the entire directory and starting over oh boy

+##<h1>Day 20 to 22</h1>

+###**Today's Progress:**
+* Java
+* Asp.NET

+###**Thoughts:**
+Finally back from Chinese New Year hiatus.
+There were lots of things I picked up again, such as old friends and blogging.
+I so want to blog, but hearing all those things from sites like Serious Blogging Only and Wealthy Affiliate, I'm starting to wonder how I would go about it to make money off of what I do.
+There's lots to figure out, and money is starting to become tight.
+This log is supposed to be technical...
+Since no one reads it anyway, I might as well make it a journal-type thing.